How much does a Reporter make?

 5. What are the responsibilities of Reporter?

-Reporter develops, investigates, and writes a variety of news stories.
+Develops, investigates, and writes a variety of news stories.
 Researches a variety of news stories through interviews, observation, and library and/or online resources.
-Being a Reporter determines tone and intended audience of story.
+Determines tone and intended audience of story.
 Organizes the facts and writes the story consistent with an agreed-upon style or standard.
-Additionally, Reporter validates news story leads.
+Validates news story leads.
 May require a bachelor's degree.
 Typically reports to a manager.
-The Reporter occasionally directed in several aspects of the work.
+Occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
-To be a Reporter typically requires 2-4 years of related experience.
+Typically requires 2-4 years of related experience.

 6. What are the skills of Reporter